dahliaws/Intestinal_microbiome/README.md

 With more data a supervised learning algorithm could be used to classify the target, IBD.

-1. Random Forest would work well with this dataset.
+1. Random Forest would work well with this dataset. <br>
 	a.
-Enhance data by bootstrapping so that we are not using the same data for every tree (less 		sensitive to training data like DT).
+Enhance data by bootstrapping so that we are not using the same data for every tree (less sensitive to training data like DT).<br>
 	b.
-Less features will be used to train each tree
+Less features will be used to train each tree.<br>
 		i.
-Some trees will have less-important  features leading to bad prediction but other trees will give bad predictions in the opposite direction (hence it balances out).
+Some trees will have less-important  features leading to bad prediction but other trees will give bad predictions in the opposite direction (hence it balances out).<br>
 	c.
-Majority voting or Aggregation - combining results from multiple models.
+Majority voting or Aggregation - combining results from multiple models.<br>
-2. Metrics -confusion matrix and a classification report can provide:
+2. Metrics -confusion matrix and a classification report can provide: <br>
 	a.
-Accuracy
+Accuracy <br>
 	b.
-Recall - tells us how many true positives were retrieved.
+Recall - tells us how many true positives were retrieved. <br>
 	c.
-Precision -number of correctly-identified members of a class divided by all the times the model predicted that class.
+Precision -number of correctly-identified members of a class divided by all the times the model predicted that class.<br>

-3. validate model performance
+3. validate model performance <br>
 	a.
-K-fold cross validation
+K-fold cross validation<br>
-		i. splitting the training dataset into k folds.
+		i. splitting the training dataset into k folds.<br>
-	b. holdout kth fold is used as the test set.
+	b. holdout kth fold is used as the test set.<br>